 Shake the can to be sure the stain is mixed before opening it.
 You can either pour some into another small container or dip right into the can.
 I prefer to pour some into a separate container so that I don’t knock over an entire can of stain or paint.

 Using a piece of the cotton shirt, I ball it up slightly and dip it into the stain.
 I squeeze it out lightly and start wiping it across the board.
 You want to get an even coat as you continue to apply the stain to the wood.
 As you go, you will learn the amount necessary to dip each time.
 You also don’t have to worry about putting too much on, because you will continually wipe the board back and forth.
-Any excess will be wiped up with the cloth and it will help you to even out the color.
+Use the cloth to wipe up the excess stain and even out the color.
 Be sure to stain the top, bottom, sides, and front side of the board.
 You won’t need to stain the back side of each board since they won’t be visible.
 This should be done for all 9 main boards and the 2 back brace boards as well.

 6) Let Stain Dry on the Boards

 Let the stain dry for 30 minutes to 1 hour before moving to the next step.
 If you’ve used a light coat, it may take less time to dry.
 But if you used a lot of stain, then you should wait until the board doesn’t feel tacky or look shiny.
 I used a fast dry stain, so they were dry in about 15 minutes.